kubke/kubke.github.io/assets/data/data-management-plan.md

 # Data Management Plan

+Project: Development of cranial nerve components in the chicken embryo.

 ## Contributors and Time Period

 Period of time over which data will be generated: 24/07/17 - 01/11/18.
 This includes three periods during which the one overall project will be carried out.
 The three periods are: